 Fig Trees

 They usually come to fruit two times a year in most climates where they grow.
 That's good with me!
-Biting into a dark, soft, wild fig is a version of heaven!
+Biting into a dark, soft, wild fig is my version of heaven!

-We have a favorite cluster of fig trees we love to visit and harvest growing next to hotsprings!
-Does it get any better?
+We have a favorite cluster of fig trees we love to visit and harvest from that grow right next to hot springs!
+Does it get any better than that?

 Pine Nuts

-There are over 20 species that produce pine nuts.
+There are over 20 species to pine trees that produce pine nuts.
 The sugar pine and the gray pine, both pinyon pines, are the main ones we tend to harvest from.

 Acorns